-There is a risk that customers may become injured or ill from the use or consumption of products sold by Ahold Delhaize brands, whether they are contaminated or defective, intentionally tampered with, or impacted by food fraud in the supply chain.
+Risk Developments in 2024 How we manage this risk Product safety There is a risk that customers may become injured or ill from the use or consumption of products sold by Ahold Delhaize brands, whether they are contaminated or defective, intentionally tampered with, or impacted by food fraud in the supply chain.
 In addition, negative impacts on human rights or the environment during the production of our products (e.g., human rights violations by suppliers) may negatively impact the reputation or results of Ahold Delhaize and the brands.

-<1 year

-We continue to maintain focus not only on the health and safety of associates and customers, but also on hygiene and the safety of the products our brands sell.
+Risk trend Time horizon <1 year Strategic priorities ()) (2) (2) We continue to maintain focus not only on the health and safety of associates and customers, but also on hygiene and the safety of the products our brands sell.
 We responded immediately to minimize the impact of a listeria outbreak at our supplier Boar's Head during Q3, preemptively halting sales, issuing recalls and implementing decontamination procedures.
 We are committed to the implementation of our Growing Together strategy and on delivering high-quality assortments of own-brand and national-brand products, in line with our trusted product strategic priority.
 We have continued to apply vigilance and engagement with our suppliers to ensure food safety standards were maintained.
 We have in place a global Product Safety organization, and policies, control frameworks and standard operating procedures are implemented at all of our brands.
 Our brands perform a variety of quality assurance reviews and audits in stores and DCs and at key suppliers.
 Escalation procedures are in place and are followed by our brands for all product recalls.
 We further mitigate our risks in this area through related insurance coverage for our brands.
-We have implemented guidance related to human rights in our supply chain and compliance with requirements regarding related social compliance certifications and audits are monitored closely.
+We have implemented guidance related to huma rights in our supply chain and compliance with requirements regarding related social compliance certifications and audits are monitored closely.